 MoviesonMyMind manifests this commitment by writing articles that provide background and commentary to enhance the experience of movie-watching.
 Further, we offer a web-based archive for our analytical and expository work—our anthology of film criticism.

 We began our project in January 2010, and since then we have watched, written about, and discussed over 60 movies.
 In summer 2015, we began development of an online magazine via this site.

 Central to the mission is the encouragement of the present in-person film study group toward greater understanding and enjoyment of films—and toward the discovery of how and what films communicate.
 Further, it is our vision and expectation to serve diverse audiences outside our Movie Room through the technologies of the World Wide Web.

 Ever since a group was established toward this purpose, short articles and essays have presented both context and theme direction to foster film discussion.
 Through the leadership of its editorial staff, the vitality and complexity of film as a medium of communication, as well as an artistic expression, is revealed by offering theoretical concepts alongside the practical, such that we are building an instructional scaffold toward greater understanding of the films we watch.

-The writers maintain a steady stream of well-researched articles, often connecting to theories and other publications of scholarly merit, in addition to managing the archive that forms our base collection of reference materials.
+The writers maintain a steady stream of well-researched articles, often connecting to theories and other publications of popular and scholarly merit, in addition to managing the archive that forms our base collection of reference materials.
 All are available for anyone to use freely.
 All we ask is that you please give appropriate citation.
 For example: